DINA-Web/guidelines/DINA-Web-QA-Guidelines.md

 - Acceptance criteria for the issue are met (i.e. feature works as expected)
 - Proper testing done and passed

+## User testing

+**TBD**: How collection managers are involved in testing?

+- Demonstrate new features at sprint review meetings
+- Demonstrate important features as they are developed
+- Organize user testing sessions
+- Encourage users to test and send feedback on their own
+- Record feedback
+   - Include feedback about in-progress issues to the issues and/or developers themselves
+   - File bugs to issue tracking system
+   - Add ideas and feaure requests to wishbucket or to issue tracking system

 # QA for new releases

 Released modules will run through a more thorough QA check before being packaged upstream into higher level packages which integrate several different modules into a coherent system.